 WHAT IS ELEPHANTIASIS

-Elephantiasis (Stage III lymphedema) is a public health problem and represents the worst disfiguring visible manifestations of the disease, which causes not only physical disability and financial hardship, but also social stigma and isolation due to the disfigurement, and thus loss of Quality of Life (QoL).
-Regarding Filariasis, it is important to prevent the spreading of the disease, but just as much to prevent unnecessary suffering to individuals that already have established disorders of the lymphatic circulation.
+Elephantiasis (Stage III lymphedema) is a public health problem.
+It represents the worst disfiguring visible manifestations of the disease, which causes not only physical disability and financial hardship, but also social stigma and isolation due to the disfigurement, and thus loss of Quality of Life (QoL).
+Regarding filariasis, it is important to prevent the spread of the disease, but it is just as important to prevent unnecessary suffering to individuals who already have established disorders of the lymphatic circulation.
 Read about why the world is not treating a treatable disease like elephantiasis HERE.

 PRIMARY, SECONDARY, AND TERTIARY PREVENTION OF CIRCULATORY SYSTEM DISEASES